Skip to main content

 What Can You Do With a Health Science Degree?

-Finding the right job means considering the career path that interests you the most, plus choosing courses that you’ll enjoy.
-You can choose careers where you’ll be literally hands-on with patients, such as a physical therapist, or managing an office as a business manager.
-If a leadership role interests you, a health science degree can be quite satisfying as well.
+An scientific atom on a blue backgroundWith the help of a health science degree, you can choose careers where you’ll be literally hands-on with patients, such as a physical therapist or managing an office as a business manager.
+If a leadership role interests you, a health science degree can be useful as well.

 Overall, healthcare occupations are steadily growing.
-According to the U.S. Bureau of Labor Statistics (BLS), jobs in healthcare are projected to grow much faster than average between now and 2033.* In fact, this growth is expected to add approximately 1.9 million jobs to the workforce in this time frame, reported BLS.*
+According to the U.S. Bureau of Labor Statistics (BLS), jobs in healthcare are projected to grow much faster than average between now and 2033.* In fact, there's a projected 1.9 million job openings annually in healthcare during this time frame, reported BLS.*

-While pay can vary based on the role and your experience and education, the median annual salary for jobs in the healthcare practitioners and technical occupations, according to BLS was $80,820 in 2023.* BLS also reported that across all occupations as a whole, the median annual wage in 2023 was $48,060.*
+While pay can vary based on the role and your experience and education, the median annual salary for jobs in the healthcare practitioners and technical occupations, according to BLS was $80,820 in 2023.* That's higher than the median annual wage across all occupations, BLS reported, which was $48,060 in 2023.*

 As a medical or health services manager, you may lead the planning, organizing and directing of a healthcare practice or laboratory.
 Skills in strategic planning, finance, communication and staff management are key.